Ronaldo close to Man Utd return in £24m transfer from Juventus

 Ronaldo transfer: The bigger picture

-Juventus boss Max Allegri confirmed at his news conference that the five-time Ballon d'Or winner has no "intention of staying" with the Italian club.
+Juventus boss Max Allegri confirmed at his news conference that Ronaldo has no "intention of staying" with the Italian club.

-He was seen leaving Juventus' training ground on Friday morning while the rest of the team began their session, before Allegri confirmed he wants to leave.
+He was seen leaving Juventus' training ground on Friday morning while the rest of the team began their session, before boarding a private plane out of Turin.

-Goal confirmed on Thursday that City held some talks over the possibility of a deal but there was no agreement over terms with the player or club.
+City held some talks over the possibility of a deal but there was no agreement on terms between the player and club.

-The former United player was believed to be open to a move to Etihad Stadium despite saying in the past that he would never line up for one of the Red Devils' main rivals.
+Ronaldo was believed to be open to a move to the Etihad Stadium despite saying in the past that he would never line up for one of the Red Devils' main rivals.